Turborepo

 "build": {

-// custom configuration for the build task in this workspace
+// Custom configuration for the build task in this package

 },